Aaron Rodgers Shows Support For LeBron James, Advises To Ignore Donald Trump

 — Mina Kimes (@minakimes) August 7, 2018

-Following that statement, he went on to advise NFL players to follow the same advice and ignore the President of the United States in his rants against professional athletes.
+Following that statement, he went on to tell NFL players to follow the same advice and ignore the president of the United States in his rants against professional athletes.

 “I think that the more that we give credence to stuff like that, the more it’s gonna live on.
 I think if we can learn to ignore or not respond to stuff like that — if we can — it takes away the power of statements like that.”

 Rodgers joins a long list of famous athletes and celebrities who are beginning to avoid responding to Trump’s criticism.
-The NFL has received the brunt of Trump’s Twitter rants about players kneeling for the National Anthem.
+The NFL has received the brunt of Trump’s Twitter rants about players kneeling for the national anthem.
 He went so far as to say that players should be released from their respective teams if they kneel for the anthem.

 No matter the stance that someone takes on the issue, division between people in the United States is not the answer.
 James said as much in his interview with Lemon.